Do I Need to Get a Mortgage Pre-Approval?

 • Information about your other mortgage(s) and property taxes if you have other property

-• Recent tax statements, Notice of Assessment, T4s or others depending on your income types
+• Recent tax statements, Notice of Assessment, T4s, or others depending on your income types

 • Separation Agreement, Child Support information, Student Loans, and Car Loan information or documents